LenaTevar/TalesOfTechnomancy/README.md

 # The idea
 The idea comes from this [post](https://anthraxlobster.tumblr.com/post/178125186925/free-worldbuilding-idea-wizards-have-the-same).
 I'm too stressed so I need some kind of fun hobbie to release steam.

+# Template
+Example:
+1. Pick your language
+2. Create md: PairMagicCrafting.md
+3. Write your stuf!
+4. Link it in your language readme.